Welcome to the Lyle Rigg Library

 Click on the links below to access these pages:

-A selection of printed American and UK magazines are available to all to read in the Reading Corner: Artnews, the Economist (print and online), Christian Science Monitor (print and online), NewScientist (print and online), Rugby World, Sight and Sound (print and online) Time magazine (pring and online) and Wired.
+A selection of printed American and UK magazines are available to all to read in the Reading Corner: Artnews, the Economist (print and online), Christian Science Monitor (print and online), NewScientist (print and online), Rugby World, Time magazine (print and online) and Wired.

 Click on a magazine cover to discover this week's issue.
 Please contact the US Librarian for log-in details.